sysdiglabs/charts/charts/sysdig-deploy/README.md

 ## Configuration

-The following table lists the configurable parameters of this chart and their default values.
+The following table lists the configurable parameters of this chart and their default values, it is indicate and is not complete.
+If you are looking for more advanced configuration values, those are available in the documentation of the admission-controller, agent, node-analyzer, kspm-collector and rapid-response charts.

 | Parameter                               | Description                                                                                                             | Default   |
 | --------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | --------- |